 Xylitol is a bit higher in carbohydrates than other low-carb sweeteners with about 10 calories and 4 grams of carbs per serving (or one teaspoon)[*].
 One benefit: xylitol might improve oral health and prevent cavities[*].

 High fructose corn syrup is a liquid sweetener made from fructose and glucose.
 With 53.4 calories and 14.4 grams of carbs in a single tablespoon, high fructose corn syrup does not provide any more health benefits than regular table sugar and is far more dangerous[*].

 High fructose corn syrup has been found to contribute to metabolic disorders and altered dopamine function[*].

 There’s a common misconception that brown sugar is healthier than white sugar.
-In reality, brown sugar is just normal table sugar with molasses introduced.
-Also called raw sugar, brown sugar is simply white sugar that’s not completely refined, usually made with roughly 5–10% molasses[*].
+In reality, brown sugar is just regular table sugar with molasses included.
+Also called raw sugar, brown sugar is white sugar that’s not completely refined, usually made with roughly 5-10% molasses[*].

-When it comes to sugar substitutes, it’s great to find a low calorie, low carb alternative, free of negative health effects.
+When it comes to sugar substitutes, opt for a low-calorie, low-carb alternative that’s free of adverse health effects.

 Choose a sweetener that’s low on the glycemic index, natural, and minimally processed.
-Keep in mind that some natural sweeteners, like raw honey and maple syrup, are not permitted on keto due to their carb content.
+Keep in mind that some natural sweeteners like raw honey, maple syrup, and coconut sugar are not permitted on keto since they are high in carbs.

 There’s no shortage of recipes incorporating keto-friendly sweeteners.
-For different ideas on how to work these healthier sugar alternatives in your diet, check out these keto desserts.
+For different ideas on how to work these healthier sugar alternatives in your low-carb diet, click over and check out these keto desserts.